dacoder101/hierarchy-creator/README.md

 One of the most time consuming projects I've ever tried.
 This will also be integrated into my upcoming "Pyos3" project.

-<i>Also, you will most likely need to install this package if you do not plan to use the releases.</i>
+<i>You will most likely need to install this package if you do not plan to use the releases.</i>

 <code>pip install console</code>